I hope that this page can help answer any questions you may have.

 Each student will have a special card to fill for each level.
-Students will have the opportunity to earn a star each day by following the classroom rules.
-When students complete their card (10 stars), they will graduate to the next level.
+Students will have the opportunity to earn stars each day by improving on individual behavior and academic goals.
+When students complete their card (5 to 40 stars), they will graduate to the next level.
 You will be notified by not only their excitement, but they will earn a certificate as well.

 Super Improver Levels

 1.)
 Reading Logs - Your child should read nightly.
-Reading can consist of picture walks, memorization books, reading to a younger child, or being read to by an adult.
-Research shows students should a minimum of 100 minutes a week.
+Reading can consist of picture walks, memorization books, reading to a younger child, or being read to by an adult, or sight word practice.
 Students will have a reading log to complete each month.
-The classroom expectation is for students to color in a symbol for each night they read for at least 15 minutes.
-Students who read a minimum of 20 nights a week will receive an incentive.
+The classroom expectation is for students to color in a symbol for each night they read.
+Completed calendars will earn a prize.

 In the first grade we have a daily snack time (5 - 10 minutes).
 Please send in a healthy snack and drink (if snack milk was not purchased at registration time) for your child each day.
 Students can bring plastic reusable water bottles to drink from during the day.
 Cookies, chips, candy and soda will not be accepted as a snack.
-Acceptable snacks include: fruit, veggies, crackers, yogurt, graham crackers, pretzels, fruit snacks, etc. We do have a strawberry and peanut allergy so please be mindful when packing a snack each day.
-Please choose snacks that are easy to open since our time is limited.
+Acceptable snacks include: fruit, veggies, crackers, yogurt, graham crackers, pretzels, fruit snacks, etc. Please choose snacks that are easy to open since our time is limited.
 Also, please pack your child's snack separately from their lunch if possible.
 If there are any questions regarding snack, please feel free to contact me.

 Students will participate in PE activities everyday.
 PE class takes place every other day while teacher led PE occurs on days when PE class isn't available.Gym shoes are required in order to participate in PE activities.
 Students will also participate in art and music.
-These classes rotate every six weeks.
-We will also visit the library and computer lab on a weekly basis.
+These classes rotate every three weeks.
+We will also visit the library on a weekly basis.